How to Determine Your Skin’s Tone and Undertone

 How to Determine Your Skin’s Undertone

 Finding your undertone requires more than eyeballing your skin, but it doesn’t have to be overly complicated.
-Try the following 10 tricks to determine which undertone you have:
+Try the following eight tricks to determine which undertone you have:

 1. Check the Inside of Your Arm

-We’re starting with the most popular and oft-recommended route of determining your undertone: taking a look at your veins.
-Go ahead and flip your arm over, looking at the veins that mark your wrist.
-If they appear blue or purple, it’s a sign your skin is cool-toned, while green veins indicate warm-toned skin.
-If you aren’t sure which yours look like, your undertone may be neutral.
+Go ahead and flip your arm over and look at the veins that mark your wrist.
+If they appear blue or purple, it’s a sign that your skin is cool-toned, while green veins indicate warm-toned skin.
+If you aren’t sure which yours look like or if they are a mixture of both, your undertone may be neutral.

 2. Put Paper Up to Your Face

-Since you can surely get your hands on a piece of white paper, this little trick is extremely convenient.
-Place a piece of white paper against your face, and it should help solve the mystery of your undertone.
+Place a piece of white paper against your bare face and it should help solve the mystery of your undertone.
 The white will create a cast of color on your skin.
 If your face suddenly appears pink or blue, you’re cool.
 If you look yellow, you’re warm.
-If your skin appears gray, you’re neutral.

 3. Look Behind Your Ear

-It goes without saying that you should determine your undertone when your face is makeup-free, otherwise you won’t know what’s the result of the makeup and what’s your real undertone.
-Even with a clean complexion, certain skin conditions (like acne for instance) can mask your true tone.
+It goes without saying that you should determine your undertone when your face is makeup-free, but even with a clean complexion, certain skin conditions (like acne for instance) can mask your true tone.
 If you think that may be the case for you, have a friend take a peek behind your ear.
 The skin there is less likely to be affected.
 If the skin has a yellowish hue, your tone is warm.
 If it’s pink, you have a cool tone.

 4. Consider Your Jewelry Preferences